What is hepatitis A?

-- If a newborn becomes infected with hepatitis A they often experience very mild physical symptoms.
+- If a newborn becomes infected with hepatitis A, they will often experience very mild physical symptoms.

-Treatment for Hepatitis A exposure includes an injection of normal human immunoglobulin (NIGH) along with the hepatitis A vaccine.
+Treatment for hepatitis A exposure includes an injection of normal human immunoglobulin (NIGH) along with the hepatitis A vaccine.
 NIGH provides temporary immunity to the hepatitis A virus until the vaccine starts to work.
 The hepatitis A vaccine is consider safe to receive during pregnancy and can last up to 12 months.
-If you plan to travel to countries that have a high risk of hepatitis A during your pregnancy your doctor will provide you with a hepatitis A vaccination, 2 weeks before your travel.
+If you plan to travel to countries that have a high risk of hepatitis A during your pregnancy, your doctor can provide you with a hepatitis A vaccination, 2 weeks before your travel.

 Can I breastfeed with hepatitis A?